Michael Hayes (wrestler)

 Michael Seitz (born March 29, 1959) is an American retired professional wrestler and former musician.
 Seitz is best known for leading The Fabulous Freebirds under the ring name Michael "P.S." ("Purely Sexy") Hayes and for his role as an announcer under the name "Handsome" Dok Hendrix in the World Wrestling Federation (WWF).
-He is currently employed with WWE as Vice President, Creative Writing & Booking and is also a senior producer.
+He is employed with WWE as Vice President, Creative Writing & Booking and is also a senior producer.

 Professional wrestling career

 Early career (1977–1982)

 Hayes started wrestling in 1977 in the Tennessee regional promotions.
-In 1978, he wrestled his first tour overseas in Germany for Catch Wrestling Association.
-In 1979, wrestling for Mid South Wrestling at the suggestion of Bill Watts he formed a tag team with Terry "Bam Bam" Gordy winning the Mid South Tag Team Championship 3 times and became the wrestling faction called The Fabulous Freebirds.
+In 1978, he wrestled his first tour overseas in Germany for IBV which later became the Catch Wrestling Association.

+In 1979, wrestling for Mid South Wrestling, Hayes made the suggestion to Bill Watts that he form a tag team with Terry "Bam Bam" Gordy winning the Mid South Tag Team Championship 3 times and became the wrestling faction called The Fabulous Freebirds.
 Hayes became Michael "P.S."
 Hayes, and they strutted their way to many tag team titles along with Buddy "Jack" Roberts.
 Hayes also started moonwalking in the ring like Michael Jackson used to do at his concerts.
 The Freebirds spent 1980 through 1982 in the NWA's Georgia Championship Wrestling area, where they won the NWA National Tag Team Championship a few times, split and feuded, then mended fences.